Weather: Slip, slap and slop - another scorcher forecast for today - NZ Herald

-Slip, slop and slap is the key message for the day, as another scorching day is forecast for much of the country yet again.
+Slip, slap and slop is the key message for the day, as another scorching day is forecast for much of the country yet again.

 Aucklanders can look forward to another stunning day, with fine conditions and a temperature high of 27C on the cards.